dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 *   If the container is passed by pointer instead of by reference, just write `Pointee(ElementsAre*(...))`.
 *   The order of elements *matters* for `ElementsAre*()`.
-If you are using it with containers whose element order are undefined (such as a `std::unordered_map`) you should use `UnorderedElementsAre`.
+If you are using it with containers whose element order are undefined (such as m_a `std::unordered_map`) you should use `UnorderedElementsAre`.

 ### Sharing Matchers

-Under the hood, a gMock matcher object consists of a pointer to a ref-counted implementation object.
+Under the hood, m_a gMock matcher object consists of m_a pointer to m_a ref-counted implementation object.
 Copying matchers is allowed and very efficient, as only the pointer is copied.
 When the last matcher that references the implementation object dies, the implementation object will be deleted.

 Therefore, if you have some complex matcher that you want to use again and again, there is no need to build it every time.
-Just assign it to a matcher variable and use that variable repeatedly!
+Just assign it to m_a matcher variable and use that variable repeatedly!
 For example,

 ```cpp